 - Richard McMeeken runs the Commercial Litigation course on the Diploma in Professional Legal Practice.

 - Ruth McCallister tutors in Professional Skills and Responsibilities.

 We support charities

 - Our chosen charity for 2019 is Social Bite.
-We’ve previously supported: Sick Kids Friends Foundation in Edinburgh, Ronald McDonald House in Glasgow, Macmillan Cancer Support, Alzheimer's Research Scotland, The Bethany Trust, St Columba's Hospice in Edinburgh and the Prince and Princess of Wales Hospice in Glasgow.
+We’ve previously supported: SAMH, Sick Kids Friends Foundation in Edinburgh, Ronald McDonald House in Glasgow, Macmillan Cancer Support, Alzheimer's Research Scotland, The Bethany Trust, St Columba's Hospice in Edinburgh and the Prince and Princess of Wales Hospice in Glasgow.

 We support ethical procurement and the environment

 - We’re a member of the Legal Sector Alliance.
 A group of law firms who are committed to sharing ideas about reducing our impact on the environment.